Richard Foster (Scottish footballer): Rangers

 Foster signed for Rangers on a two-year contract in June 2013.

 Ross County

-After being released from Rangers, Foster signed a two-year contract with Scottish Premiership club Ross County.
+After being released by Rangers, Foster signed a two-year contract with Scottish Premiership club Ross County in June 2015.
 He picked up a winners' medal in the 2015–16 Scottish League Cup as Ross County beat Hibernian 2–1.

 St Johnstone

 On 19 August 2016, Foster signed for St Johnstone, agreeing a contract until the end of the 2016–17 season.
 He scored his first goal for St Johnstone against Inverness Caledonian Thistle on 27 August 2016.
 In April 2017, Foster brought St Johnstone in to disrepute after becoming involved in an on-pitch brawl with teammate Danny Swanson.
 Both players were suspended by the club and were subsequently fined four weeks' wages.

 In February 2019, Foster signed an extension to his contract with St Johnstone, which was due to run until the summer of 2020.
 In August 2019 Foster was involved in an incident with manager Tommy Wright on the training pitch and was dropped from the first-team.